 Once you have the graduated filter added to the photo you can line it up more accurately.
 You want the middle line to be right on the horizon, as close as possible.
 The graduated filter will impact only one in one direction.
 In this case it will impact the area above the horizon (above the middle line) without impacting the area below.

 If you want to make sure that you have it facing the right direction move the exposure slider all the way in one direction.
-If you see the change at the top half of the photo you have it facing the right direction.
+You should see the change at the top half of the photo if you have it facing the right direction.

 If you see it impacting the bottom half of your photo you can adjust it by hovering the mouse over the middle line until you see a half circle with arrows at each end.
 When you see this, click and rotate to change it so the filter is impacting the top of the photo.